Cypriot Cup

-The Cypriot Cup, formally known as the Cypriot Coca-Cola Cup of First and Second Division (Κύπελλο Κύπρου Coca-Cola A' B' Κατηγορίας) for sponsorship purposes, is a Cypriot knockout football club competition, hosted annually by the Cyprus Football Association.
+The Cypriot Cup, formally known as the Cypriot Coca-Cola Cup of First and Second Division (Κύπελλο Κύπρου Coca-Cola A' και B' Κατηγορίας) for sponsorship purposes, is a Cypriot knockout football club competition, hosted annually by the Cyprus Football Association.

 First held in 1934, it is the second most important competition in Cypriot football, after the Cypriot First Division.
 Since 2008, it is contested by teams from the first and second division, while teams from the third and fourth division compete in the Cypriot Cup for lower divisions.

 The winners of the Cypriot Cup qualify for one of UEFA's European competitions, and a place in the Cypriot Super Cup.
 APOEL are the most successful team in the competition with 21 titles.
-AEK Larnaca FC are the current champions, having defeated the previous champions Pafos FC in the 2024–25 Final.
+Pafos FC are the current champions, having defeated Apollon Limassol 2-0 in the 2025–26 Final.

 History

 The Cypriot Cup was first held in the 1934–35 season, the same year the Cyprus Football Association was founded.
 The 1934–35 Cypriot Cup was the first competition ever held by CFA, since it took part before the 1934–35 Cypriot First Division.
 The Cyprus Cup has been held every season since then, with the following exceptions: